Be Heard

 downhill mountain bike park proposed for glassford hill

 Eco-tourism or an eyesore?
-Will a bike lift on Glassford Hill - like the one pictured from Spider Mountain in Texas - contribute to, or detract from, the peace, natural environment and overall enjoyment of hiking and the aesthetics of this area?
-Be heard!
+Will a bike lift on Glassford Hill contribute to, or detract from, the peace, natural environment and overall enjoyment of hiking and the aesthetics of this area?
 Read the article.

 Prescott Valley Citizens Alliance wholeheartedly supports the development of the Glassford Dells Regional Park in accordance with the terms of the intergovernmental agreement (IGA).
 We support a development approach that will prioritize park designs that insure the protection of property values, the preservation of open space, the aesthetics of the terrain and the peace and tranquility of the area for residents and visitors.
 PVCA is opposed to the development of active recreation facilities including the construction of a lift-served downhill mountain bike track system.
 We are concerned about liability issues, costs and the lack of essential services and infrastructure to support the proposed "world-class downhill mountain bike park."